Student Support

 Please note that if you are starting a new program after completing a previous one, ISS will require new financial documentation before producing the new Form I-20 with your new program information.

 Please note that Summer is not an automatic vacation quarter at UCLA Extension.
 We offer four quarters of courses annually.
 You become eligible for a vacation quarter after you have completed three quarters of F-1 study in your program at UCLA Extension.
 For example, if you begin in the Spring quarter, you become eligible for a vacation quarter the following Winter quarter.
+Programs that can be completed in two quarters do not qualify for vacation quarters.
+Program eligibility for taking a vacation quarter is subject to change without notice.

 To find out if you qualify for a vacation quarter, please contact your ISS advisor one quarter before taking the vacation.

-If you need to leave the U.S. for one quarter but don’t qualify for a vacation quarter, you may be eligible for a leave of absence (LOA).
-Please contact your ISS advisor to discuss the possibility of taking a LOA outside of the U.S. Or, if you have a medical condition that prevents you from attending classes, you may be eligible for a medical reduced course load (MRCL) while remaining in the U.S. To qualify, you must provide a doctor’s note stating that you cannot attend courses, and the dates must be specified.
-You can be authorized for an MRCL for a maximum of one calendar year (12 months) and the MRCL must be granted individually each quarter.
+If you have a medical condition that prevents you from attending classes, you may be eligible for a medical Reduced Course Load (RCL) while remaining in the U.S. To qualify, you must provide a doctor’s note (a medical doctor, doctor of osteopathy, or licensed clinical psychologist) stating that you cannot attend courses.
+The dates must be specific on this letter.
+You can be authorized for a medical RCL for a maximum of one calendar year (12 months) and the medical RCL must be granted individually each quarter.

 If you decide to transfer to a different SEVP-approved institution, contact ISS to discuss the details.
 If the transfer is happening before you end your program, please coordinate with your new school to ensure that you can start in your desired timeframe.
 If the transfer is happening after you complete your program, you must transfer your I-20 to the new school before the end of your 60-day grace period and start your study there in the next available session, no later than five months from the end of your program at UCLA Extension.